Directions for question: Answer the questions on the basis of the information give below.

 Detailed Solution:

 We need to find the total trade by P3 Total trade by P3 = total exports by P3 + total imports by P3.
 To find the total exports we will see the row of P3, those will be the total exports.
-While the imports will be the exports of others to P3, so if we see all the values of row of P3 then that will total up to his imports.
+While the imports will be the exports of others to P3, so if we see all the values of row of P3 then that will to

 Similar Questions for you